Best March Madness Bracket Contests

-The first thing to remember is every sportsbook has its own set of rules, and you can always find them under the terms and conditions of any contest you enter.
-In there, you’ll find the specific rules for the sportsbook you’re using.
+The first thing to remember is that every sportsbook has its own set of rules, and you can always find them under the terms and conditions section of any contest you enter.
+In that area, you’ll find specific rules for the sportsbook you’re using.

-Typically, the way brackets work is on a points system.
-The first-round games are worth a certain amount of points — let’s say five points as an example for each correct selection — and those points go up with each round.
-So 10 points for every correct selection in the second round, 15 in the Sweet 16, 20 in the Elite Eight and 25 in the Final Four.
-The winning selection is usually worth a solid number of points, and there is usually a tie-breaker (typically the final score of the national title game) in case that situation arises.
+Typically, brackets work on a points system.
+The first-round games are worth a certain amount of points — let’s say five points as an example for each correct selection — and the point values often go up with each round.
+So perhaps you would receive 10 points for every correct selection in the second round, 15 in the Sweet 16, 20 in the Elite Eight and 25 in the Final Four.
+The winning selection in the final is usually worth an elevated number of points, and there is usually a tie-breaker (typically the final score of the national title game) scenario baked in.

 But, as we mentioned above, each sportsbook is going to have its own rules and scoring system, and you should always read the terms and conditions before participating.

-You’ll have to agree to the terms and conditions, and once you’re through all of those steps, you’ll be able to make a deposit into your account.
+You’ll have to agree to the terms and conditions.
+Once you’re through all of those steps, you’ll be able to make a deposit into your account.
 Then you can start wagering.

-When it comes to March Madness, everyone has their own strategy for picking their winners.
-In your office pool, you might have a coworker who picks based on which mascot would win in a fight.
+When it comes to March Madness, everyone has their own strategy for picking winners.
+In your workplace pool, you might have a co-worker who picks based on which mascot would win in a fight.
 Some people make their picks by letting their dog choose.